 “Fulfillment by Amazon” is actually three service options that take care of some or all of the sale & delivery process.
 In three different ways, FBA can take product distribution and delivery off your plate.

-Amazon has seven marketplaces in Europe: Spain, France, Italy, Germany, Poland, Czech Republic, and the UK.
-With Pan-European FBA, your products are stored locally in all seven marketplaces, ensuring faster delivery times and avoiding many cross-border delivery fees.
-The catch: since your products are stored in warehouses in the seven countries, you must also register for VAT in all seven countries.
-(By the same token, since your sales are shipping from seven different origins, you likely don’t have to worry about hitting distance selling thresholds.
+Amazon has several marketplaces in Europe: Spain, France, Italy, Germany, Poland, Czech Republic, and the UK.
+With Pan-European FBA, your products could be stored locally in any marketplace, ensuring faster delivery times and avoiding many cross-border delivery fees.
+The catch: since your products are stored in warehouses in other countries, you must also register for VAT in those countries.
+(By the same token, since your sales are shipping from different origins, you likely don’t have to worry about hitting distance selling thresholds.
 More on this later!)

 Multi-Country Inventory (MCI)